 Last week we covered the hardware infrastructure that you need for setting up a robust device lab.
 This week we are covering more the configuration and software related aspects related to making sure your in-house test lab runs without any failures and produces reproducible results for every test run.
-Let’s take a look on the most important mechanisms to achieve enterprise grade robustness:
+Let’s take a look at the most important mechanisms to achieve enterprise-grade robustness:

 Always run tests on clean devices

 One of the most common causes for flaky test results is that the environment where you run your tests i.e. your test device is not in exactly in the same state during each test session.
 This means that there may be different processes running, different applications or background services installed, different amount of free memory or different amount of storage space available.
 In order to avoid test flakiness make sure that there is a proper cleaning cycle between every test session that uninstalls all unwanted apps, sets the device storage to the same state as it was before the test and reboots the devices so that there are no processes running from the previous test session.
 Learn more about enterprise-grade reliability of an in-house testing lab in our free ebook.

 Some of the test execution related failures are not actually related to the application under test but are caused by some test infrastructure related reason.
 The good news is that this type of failures are easy to identify and tests that have failed because of such reasons can be automatically retried as many times as needed to have a test run that is free from infrastructure related failures.
 The most common reasons for test infrastructure related failures are: The connection between the device control server and the device fails, the connection between the device and your back end server fails, either the device or device control server runs out of storage space, device runs out of power in the middle of test session etc. All these can be identified during the test session and the tests can be automatically retried so that the only remaining failures are real failures related to the application under test or the test scripts.